jpcpamies/IdeaFlow/replit.md

-# Canvas Ideas
+# Brain Storm to ToDo List

 ## Overview

-Canvas Ideas is a collaborative visual project management application that combines an interactive canvas interface with task management capabilities.
+Brain Storm to ToDo List is a collaborative visual project management application that combines an interactive canvas interface with task management capabilities.
 The system allows users to create projects, visualize their ideas on a digital canvas using various drawing tools, and manage associated tasks.
 The application features a React frontend with Express backend, using PostgreSQL for data persistence and Replit's authentication system for user management.

 ## User Preferences